 Help spread the Word by casting your vote...it's a proven system that keeps this ministry free!

 Grace Notes Ministry:

-Begin w/ 4:36, then read 5:1-10 [the ushers that day had a hard job…no wonder old churches put their cemeteries so close!]
+Begin with 4:36, then read 5:1-10 [the ushers that day had a hard job…no wonder old churches put their cemeteries so close!]

-The early church in our text is in great revival w/ thousands getting saved…and the devil didn’t like it!
+The early church in our text is in great revival with thousands getting saved…and the devil didn’t like it!

-He had tried to stop the church w/ intimidation / persecution…but when he couldn’t stop it from w/out, he tried to stop it from w/in!…if he couldn’t conquer the church, maybe he’d try to corrupt the church!
+He had tried to stop the church with intimidation / persecution…but when he couldn’t stop it from without, he tried to stop it from within!…if he couldn’t conquer the church, maybe he could corrupt the church!

 …Means—here’s the flip side.